glowkeeper/glowkeeper.github.io/assets/posts/about/cv.md

 My career in computing began in the early 1990s.
 After earning a distinction for my bachelor's degree in Computer Science, I worked as a UNIX Systems Administrator.
 I then ran my own web-based business, streaming DJ mixes online.
 That sparked an interest in digital music, so in 2003 I undertook a master's degree in Music Technology.
 That led to my becoming an Audio Programmer in games, where I worked on various released titles.

 I then returned to the web space as a freelance web programmer, before a friend asked me to build a Bitcoin mining rig for them sometime around 2013.
-I have since completed a [PhD](/academia/phd) that focused on blockchains, where my [thesis](/assets/docs/pHDThesis.pdf) wondered whether the technology could help overcome some of the most urgent problems facing humanity.
+I have since completed a [PhD](/academia/phd) that focused on blockchains, where my [thesis](/assets/docs/pHDThesis.pdf) used design science research to ask whether the technology could help overcome some of the most urgent problems facing humanity.
 In short, blockchains might _help_, but it is impossible to solve all of humanity's issues through technology; we must also change political, economic, and cultural goals.
 However, the best outcome from my PhD was that it introduced me to academia and the joys of teaching.

 ## Experience

 - Five years as Module Convenor of [Programming for 3D](https://github.com/glowkeeper/p3d), a third-year undergraduate and postgraduate games programming course at the University of Sussex
 - Five years of programming within the games industry, where I worked on four completed titles
-- I have nearly thirty years of experience in the computing industry, beginning in 1992 with a City & Guilds COBOL programming course
 - I have been writing full-stack Javascript since 2016 – React frontends.
 Node.js, Express, MySQL backends
 - I have a decade of experience with blockchains, including four years researching the technology as part of a PhD
 - Many years of freelance computing experience, during which I created and maintained many websites